Los Angeles Motorcycle Accident Statistics

 Our motorcycle accident lawyers are, first and foremost, motorcycle riders.
 If you or a loved one are injured in a motorcycle accident in Los Angeles (or anywhere else) our lawyers are here to help you.
 But we mean it when we say that we hope you never need us.
 In an effort to inform our clients and readers and promote motorcycle safety awareness, we publish motorcycle safety information and motorcycle accident statistics.
-Nationwide motorcycle accident statistics may be found here.

 The most well known motorcycle accident statistics for Los Angeles (or anywhere else, for that matter) are contained in what has become known as the “Hurt Report.”